128technology/docs/docs/cli_reference.md

 #### Description

 The _show arp_ subcommand displays the ARP table (MAC address to IP address binding) for a given node.
 The number of lines of output may be controlled through the use of the optional _rows_ attribute.
 When not present, the SSR will default to displaying the first 50 rows of the specified node&#x27;s ARP table.
+Using `detail` displays additional information including time to next refresh (ms), retry count (if expired), and time of last resolved ARP.

 #### Example